mrdimosthenis/FSharp.Synapses/README.md

 `fitNetwork` is a new neural network trained with a single observation.

-> to train a neural network, you should fit with multiple datapoints
+To train a neural network, you should fit with multiple datapoints

 ### Create a customized neural network